ThantAungKhant/sem/README.md

 4. Work as a team at the same time.
 Every team member must be available to work together upon the set time.

-5. Prefer small things that you complete to big,long lasting tasks.
+5. Prefer small things that you complete to big, long lasting tasks.
 Be it a github issue, small and done better than big and started.